MurilloLazzaretti/ZapMQ/README.md

 ## 🇧🇷  ZapMQ - Message Broker 🇧🇷

   <b>ZapMQ</b> is a simple and efficient message broker for Windows platform developed in Delphi.
-With him you can communicate yours micro services in a simple way usign already implemented Delphi Wrapper.
-New Wrapper is coming soon (.NET C#)
+With him you can communicate yours micro services in a simple way usign already implemented Delphi Wrapper and .NET C#.

 ## ⚠️ Warning